x186k/srtp2-sys/README.md

 Note that the cargo caches the build artifacts so you need to `cargo clean` before passing those variables.

-## `enable-openssl`

-Enable libsrtp2 features which requires the openssl library, including cryptography using gcm mode and 192 bits algorithms.

-System wide installations tend not to be compiled with this options.
-It's recommended to use this feature with the `build` feature.

-## `build-openssl`

-Activate the `enable-openssl` feature, and also build the openssl from the source.

-In case if you don't want to rely on the system package manager.

 ## `skip-linking`

 Only generates bindings and skip any linking process.